 - The severity of the symptoms often bears little correlation with the clinical findings.

 - Trials of antibiotic treatment do not cure the condition.

-- An association has been reported between BPS and non-bladder syndromes such as fibromyalgia, chronic fatigue syndrome, irritable bowel syndrome, vulvodynia, depression, panic disorders, migraine, sicca syndrome, temporomandibular joint disorder, asthma and systemic lupus erythematosus.
+- An association has been reported between PBS and non-bladder syndromes such as fibromyalgia, chronic fatigue syndrome, irritable bowel syndrome, vulvodynia, depression, panic disorders, migraine, sicca syndrome, temporomandibular joint disorder, asthma and systemic lupus erythematosus.

 Other causes of urinary frequency, urgency of micturition and pelvic pain, including: